Use of a Generalized Energy Mover's Distance in the Search for Rare Phenomena at Colliders: Conclusions

 In this paper, the Energy Mover's Distance concept was used to create a new set of observables that could be used in the measurement of rare processes at proton-proton colliders, using $t\bar{t}Z$ as a study case.
 We have shown that such new observables, which build on the previously proposed concept of EMD, perform well in the task of grouping together different processes based on their topologies, showing a fair discrimination power by themselves.
-Namely, it can be seen that the distances between $t\bar{t}Z$ and $t\bar{t}X$ are smaller than $ZZ$ and $WZ$.
-This indicates that the EMD based observables can be useful in the analysis of collider data, providing an interesting way to explore data and classify it in generic classes, which can be matched with significant accuracy to different physics processes.
+Namely, it can be seen that the distances between $t\bar{t}Z$ and $t\bar{t}Y$ are smaller than $ZZ$ and $WZ$.
+This indicates that the EMD based observables can be useful in the classification of collider data.

 Additionally, the use of these observables in the training of a DNN was tested.
-Even if the overall performance of the DNN is not, in general, significantly increased, such observables are interesting on themselves since they provide event level information which is beneficial for the classification of processes with fake leptons in some scenarios.
+Even if the overall performance of the DNN is not, in general, significantly increased, such observables are interesting on themselves since they provide event-level information which is beneficial for the classification of processes with fake leptons in some scenarios.
 Furthermore, such event-level observables might be affected differently by systematic uncertainties - a study beyond the scope of the current paper which deserves further investigation.

 \FloatBarrier